High Performance And Quantum Computing

 Objectives

-Strengthening the links between research communities in the priority domains by supporting existing and establishing new collaborative activities.
+• Strengthening the links between research communities in priority domains by supporting existing and establishing new collaborative activities.

 Our Approach

-We create a dedicated multi-stakeholder platform under the EU–India Digital Policy Dialogue to convene policymakers, industry, academia, and civil society.
+• Creating a dedicated multi-stakeholder platform to reinforce a Team Europe approach and convene policymakers, industry, academia, and civil society.

 Current State of Co-operation

 Through the India-EU Intent of Cooperation, signed in November 2022, HPC was formally made a key area for bilateral collaboration.
-In 2024, the EuroHPC Joint Undertaking and the Indian Ministry of Electronics and Information technology (MeitY) published a joint call for proposal, highlighting application domains such as climate change, natural hazards, and bioinformatics, thus translating the intent into concrete funding opportunities.
-This call laid the groundwork for structuring the GANANA EU–India Scientific HPC Partnership , approved in February 2025.
+In 2024, the EuroHPC Joint Undertaking and the Indian Ministry of Electronics and Information technology (MeitY) published a coordinated call for proposal, highlighting application domains such as climate change, natural hazards, and bioinformatics, thus translating the intent into concrete funding opportunities.
+This call laid the groundwork for structuring the GANANA EU–India Scientific HPC Partnership, approved in February 2025.

 GANANA runs from 1 February 2025 to 31 March 2028.
-EU (EuroHPC) provides funding (≈ €4.999 million) to participating EU institutions; Indian partners fund their own participation
+The EU (EuroHPC) provides funding (≈ €4.999 million) to participating EU institutions; Indian partners are funded by India.

 Key Areas for Further Collaboration